 5. Create a Courthouse Wedding Checklist

 Be sure to bring all the necessary paperwork when you head to the courthouse.
 "You will need to make sure you have your marriage license and associated paperwork, your ID documents, and witnesses at your appointment," says Jeatran.
 Make sure your witness(es) are over 18 and double-check ahead of time that they will be able to attend.
 "Also check whether you will be permitted to incorporate certain elements that might be important to you.
 For example, whether you would like to recite your own vows, whether you would like guests to attend (in addition to your witness(es)), and whether you would like to document the day with photographs or on film," Jeatran advises.

 6. Capture the Event on Film

-If there's one thing that you should invest in, it's hiring a talented photographer to document your wedding day.
+If there's one thing that you should invest in, it's a talented photographer who can document your wedding day.
 There's no better way to have mementos that you can look back on and cherish for decades to come.
-Ideally, you want someone who has shot at that city hall before and is familiar with the surrounding areas to scope out beautiful photo ops.
+Ideally, you'll want to work with someone who has shot at that city hall before and is familiar with the surrounding areas, as they'll be best suited to guide you towards amazing photo backdrops.

 7. Invite Your Closest Family Members or Friends

-One huge benefit of a no-fuss ceremony is that you don't need to adhere to the rules and politics associated with a typical wedding guest list and can pare it down to the chosen few who really mean the world to you.
-Every city hall may have slightly different rules and regulations.
-Jeatran suggests checking in advance.
+One huge benefit of a no-fuss wedding ceremony is that you don't need to adhere to the rules and politics associated with a typical guest list and can pare it down to the chosen few who really mean the world to you.
+Every city hall will have their own rules and regulations about how many guests can attend, though, so Jeatran suggests checking in advance.
 "See how many witnesses are needed and how many people may attend."
-This will usually be a small number of guests, so think about inviting your closest family members and friends.
+This will usually be a small number of guests, so don't extend any invitations until you know the answer.

 Consider having a maid of honor or best man serve as the witness.
 If you prefer to have just the two of you present, your photographer can also be a designated witness.